jomariya23156/customer-analytics-stp/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;Then we use price elasticity from Brand 5 and Brand 4 to calculate <b>cross price elasticity</b> and <b>own price elasticity</b> of Brand 5 and cross to Brand 4.
 Because these are are the most profitable ones, it would be nice to know the insight from each cluster.
 <img src="./images/own-cross-price-elasticity.png">

-That's everything for now.
-This project is still ongoing.
-The only part left is to use Deep Learning to produce the powerful predictive models.
-And it will be done SOON!

 # Thank you for reaching out and reading til the end.
 YOU ARE AMAZING :D